nfisher23/nickolasfisher.com/content/blog/How-To-Upgrade-Kibana-using-Ansible.md

 $ molecule converge
 ```

-Note that [there are some breaking changes to the upgrade to 6.5.](https://www.elastic.co/guide/en/kibana/current/release-notes-6.5.0.html#known-issues-6.5.0) Given that this is an Elastic product, I&#39;m not surprised one bit.
-You will have to address those if, like this example, you upgrade to 6.5 or greater from a &lt; 6.5 version.
+Note that [there are some breaking changes to the upgrade to 6.5.](https://www.elastic.co/guide/en/kibana/current/release-notes-6.5.0.html#known-issues-6.5.0) Given that this is an Elastic product, I'm not surprised one bit.
+You will have to address those if, like this example, you upgrade to 6.5 or greater from a < 6.5 version.